Worthington Steel

-Worthington Steel is a publicly traded (NYSE:WS) steel processing company headquartered in Columbus, Ohio.
+Worthington Steel is an American publicly traded (NYSE:WS) steel processing company headquartered in Columbus, Ohio.
 Worthington Steel is an independent, intermediate processor of carbon flat-rolled steel in the United States, purchasing steel from integrated steel mills and mini-mills and custom processing it in areas such as type, length, width, thickness, shape and surface quality.
 Worthington Steel provides steel processing capabilities such as pickling, galvanizing and slitting, electrical steel laminations and tailor welded blanks for end-use markets including automotive, agriculture, construction, energy and heavy truck.